Our Array tools allow you to copy any plant in your drawing and arrange the duplicates into an arrayed pattern.

 The Command line will prompt: Setting Xhair angle – select entity, enter angle <0>, or click to specify.

-This step automatically fires our Xhair Angle tool (formerly known as Snap Angle).
+This step automatically fires our Xhair Angle tool.
 The cursor will turn into a pickbox, allowing you to set an angle for your array in one of the following ways:

 - Select a line in your drawing or one of your Xrefs

 - Enter an angle (the default is 0)

 - Click two points in your drawing (where a rubber band line will appear between the two)

 Once you've set an angle, move the mouse to array the plant.

 The following example shows what happens when you click two points to set the Xhair Angle for the array.